JeffreyRodriguez/Liberator12k/README.md

 The power to create weapons is now in your hands, use it responsibly.

 <!-- NEW PAGE -->
-## Equipmen
+## Tools and Equipment
-You can print and assemble the official kit with a few basic tools.
+You can print and assemble an official kit with a couple hex wrenches and an adjustable wrench.

-Reamers for holes in the prints are recommended, but a drill bit will work too.
+Reaming holes in the prints is recommended, a drill bit will work but reamers are a lot better.
+The cheap Chinese ones from Amazon work fine on plastic.

-If you intend to DIY everything, you'll need a few more tools and equipment.
+If you intend to DIY everything, you'll need more tools.
 There's not a lot of "machining" required - a couple tapped holes in flat plate and square rods.
 Contouring the recoil plate with a grinder would suck, but it can be done.